mariuskimmina/Blog/content/blog/2022-06-05-GSoC_Introduction.md

 * [Kubebuilder][Kubebuilder]
 * [CoreDNS][CoreDNS]

-I thought about applying for the kubebuilder project first, but after joining one of their project meetings over zoom, it became aparent that there are many students which will apply for this project and the odds of being accepted are rather low.
+I thought about applying to the kubebuilder project first, but after joining one of their project meetings over zoom, it became aparent that there are many students which will apply for this project and the odds of being accepted are rather low.
 The CoreDNS project on the other hand did not seem to gather as much attention and since both project seemed interesting and worthwhile, I applied for the CoreDNS project.
 So, observing if other students show interests in the same project can also be useful and you might want to take that into consideration.
 There are far more students applying for GSoC every year than there are slots available.